 Sometimes the accompanying score plays without the soloist and sometimes the narration continues over the score but, in order to keep the instructions as simple as possible, any unnecessary information is omitted.
 Such details will become clear with familiarity.
 In the backing track the 'count-ins' are played by a woodblock and, in this book, any paused notes should be doubled in length.
-When the soloist is playing Silver Breadcrumbs on page nine, the score will 'cut in' at the words golden light.
+Please note that, when the soloist is playing Silver Breadcrumbs on page nine, the score will 'cut in' at the words golden light.
 The soloist should continue playing.
-Please note that a treble clef version is also available and that this arrangement is compatible with the arrangement and backing track for horn in Eb.